jamespole/cellsites/nz/auk/ōrākei/saint-heliers.md

 **Microwave dishes from left:** Two dishes for Vodafone to PriceWaterhouseCoopers Building(?), 2degrees to Remuera Hub, Vodafone to St Heliers Bay, Vodafone to Glendowie (decommissioned as I presume the PWC link would have make this redundant?) and Woosh to [416 Remuera Road](remuera#416-remuera-road).
-On the other side 2degrees also has a microwave link Musik Point.
+On the other side 2degrees also has a microwave link to Musick Point.

 ![](https://f001.backblazeb2.com/file/CellSites/NZ/AUK/%C5%8Cr%C4%81kei/20151018-143736.jpg)

 * **Date:** 7 January 2016
 * **Operators:** 2degrees, Vodafone and Woosh(?)

-Some more changes!
-Vodafone has finally deployed antennas for mobile services, the first time they have done so after over a decade at this site.
+Only three and a half months later and more changes!
+Vodafone has finally deployed antennas for mobile services, the first time they have done so after more than a decade at this site.
 2degrees and Woosh's antennas remain unchanged.
-Vodafone has finally replaced an old dish for the St Heliers Bay link with a new one (which would soon later be decommisioned after they relocated the cell site at the other end to a line-fed site).
+Vodafone has replaced the dish for the St Heliers Bay link with a new one.
+That dish would later be decommisioned after they relocated the cell site at the other end to a line-fed site.
+The dish for the Glendowie link has gone now becasuse by that point the Glendowie site had been decommissioned.

 ![](https://f001.backblazeb2.com/file/CellSites/NZ/AUK/%C5%8Cr%C4%81kei/20160107-173252.jpg)